dashpay/docs/wallets/dashcore/installation-linux.rst

 Visit https://www.dash.org/downloads to download the latest Dash Core wallet.
 In most cases, the website will properly detect which version you need.
-Click Dash Core button to download the package directly.
+Click the Dash Core button to download the package directly.

 .. figure:: img/linux/download.png